ProfitabilityReal Estate

 ROA (Return on Assets) in Real Estate

-How to interpret and apply roa (return on assets) specifically when analyzing real estate stocks in India.
+How to interpret and apply roa (return on assets) when analyzing real estate stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is ROA (Return on Assets)?